felipebottega/Infinite-Mandelbrot/README.md

 # Infinite-Mandelbrot

+## Description

 This is a project made with Godot to explore the Mandelbrot Set using shaders and arbitrary-precision arithmetic to achieve infinite zoom.

+## Idea

+We start with the view of the box $[-2, 2] \times [-2, 2]$ in the Cartesian plane, with the Mandelbrot Set displayed inside it.
+When the user clicks on any point inside this box, the selected point becomes the new center and a zoom of 2x is applied.
+The new box now has sides of length 2 (half of the initial length of 4).
+The corresponding view of the Mandelbrot Set is rendered again.
+This process can be repeated an arbitrary number of times, allowing the user to zoom-in indefinitely.

 ## Next Steps
         Converter float to int array ✔️